codio-c5/C5-Development/.guides/content/Lab-Part-1--Calculate-Public-and-Private-Keys-769c.md

  - Alice plugs the shared numbers $P$ and $G$ into the formula, $X = G^A mod P$.
  In plain English, $X$ equals $G$ multiplied by itself $A$ times and then divided by $P$ keeping only the remainder.
 Using the example values: $5*5*5*5*5*5 = 15625$ and then $15625  mod  23 = 8$.

+ - Alice's public key is 8 in this example.

  - **Bob calculates.** If you are Bob, enter the following command in the the terminal window, the upper left pane: